Project Lifecycle - The Waterfall

 and making sure they are valid is a more technical approach to the

-of the problem statement
+how of the problem statement.

-One or more business rule
+One or more business rule may exist for a

-.
-Such rules answer the how
+requirement.
+Such rules answer the how of each

-, which may come in many steps.
+requirement, which may come in many steps.

 Going back to the wall

-example, we can derive some rules
+example, we can derive some rules:

 - Walls must not leave any space between each other saved by doors and windows;